-1. Dogs are a Mood Booster
+1. Dogs Boost Your Mood

 Dogs have long been known to make great companions, but did you know that they actually improve your mood?
-Research has shown that it only takes a mere 15–30 minutes with your pet to feel more relaxed and calm (per Web MD).
+Research has shown that it only takes a mere 15–30 minutes with your pet to feel more relaxed and calm.
 Playing with your dog also raises your brain’s levels of dopamine and serotonin, which are neurotransmitters that are associated with pleasure and tranquility.
 Psychologists from Miami and St. Louis Universities found that the benefits of having a canine companion can be equivalent to having a human companion.
 Looks like pooches can get your tail wagging!

 In addition to boosting your mood, your dog is also great for your health.
 Your body reaps a lot of benefits from having your fur baby around.
-Dog owners have been found to have lower cholesterol, blood pressure, fewer heart attacks and according to a study by the British Journal of Health (2004), dog owners also have the added benefit of having fewer medical problems than those without pets.
+Dog owners have been found to have lower cholesterol, lower blood pressure, fewer heart attacks, and according to a study by the British Journal of Health (2004), dog owners also have the added benefit of having fewer medical problems than those without pets.

-An added unexpected benefit of having a dog is that he/she encourages you to exercise more!
+An added unexpected benefit of having a dog is that he encourages you to exercise more!
 Taking your dog on walks and throwing the ball around makes for good exercise.
 Apart from the dog walking alone, dog owners were also found to achieve more advanced stages of movement compared to those who own dogs and do not walk them.
 The Journal of Physical Activity and Health (2010) concluded that dog walkers generally walked about an hour longer than their non-dog walking counterparts!

-Have you ever thought of your dog as your wing man/wing woman?
+Have you ever thought of your dog as your wingman?
 While your dog may not make you totally irresistible to the opposite sex, having one around helps you be more social, approachable and can help some get over shyness.
 Doing activities with your dog such as going to pet stores, dog parks, or special events is great for both you and your furry friend, as it is a great way to meet new people and mingle with other dogs and dog lovers.
 A study by Britain’s Warwick University found that 40% of people reported making friends much easier as a result of owning a dog.

-5. Dogs are Great Stress Relievers
+5. Dogs Help Relieve Stress

 Another great yet unexpected benefit of owning a dog is that they are masters at helping us relieve stress and feel calm.
 According to a study from SUNY Buffalo (2006), 240 married couples with dogs were subjected to various types of stressful tasks where they were either alone, with their spouse or were able to see their dog before or after the task.
 Unsurprisingly, the lowest responses to stress were among those who were allowed to see their dogs.
 Maybe there should be a mandatory “bring your dog to work” day!

-Getting your little one a furry companion can be beneficial?
+Getting your little one a furry companion can be beneficial!
 We all value our health and dogs can actually help contribute to keeping your child healthy just by being part of the family!
 According to Science Daily, kids who grow up with dogs in the home have fewer allergies and are less likely to have eczema.
 Kids with dogs in the home also have fewer sick days and grow up with higher levels of certain immune system supporters that keep them in tip-top shape as they get older.

-7. Dogs Can Help with Cancer Research
+7. Dogs Help Us Understand Cancer

 Did you know that dogs and humans get the same type of cancer?
 Science Daily states that due to the similarities in the disease, dogs with cancer can help us to discover more about the disease itself and in turn, we can help advance treatment for cancer in dogs as well.
 There aren’t any unethical tests or procedures being performed on dogs, the medical field just takes the opportunity to study the cancer and discover new methods for treatment.